aspose-total/Aspose.Total-Products/total/en/python-net/conversion/docm-to-msg/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting a DOCM file to MSG format can be beneficial for a Python developer who is trying to add a DOCM to MSG conversion feature within an application.
+MSG format is a popular email format used by Microsoft Outlook and other email clients.
+It is a binary file format that stores email messages, contacts, appointments, tasks, notes, journals, posts, and other items.
+It is also used to store files and folders on the computer.
+Converting a DOCM file to MSG format can help to store the data in a more secure and organized manner.

-For a Python developer, who is trying to add a DOCM to MSG conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
+<h2>How Aspose.Total Helps for DOCM to MSG Conversion</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that makes the conversion of DOCM to MSG format easy using Python.
+It is a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
 Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into MSG format.
+This process is automated and can be done quickly and easily with the help of Aspose.Total for Python via .NET.
+It also provides various features such as the ability to convert multiple files at once, support for different versions of Microsoft Word, and the ability to customize the output.

 {{% /blocks/products/pf/feature-page-summary %}}